-Then He carries out the effect shown on the solo tile (the effects are explained in detail below).
+Then they carry out the effect shown on the solo tile (the effects are explained in detail below).
 You now may carry out the right part of the action strip (that means that you also benefit from the Wise Eminence's actions!).

 Example: The Wise Eminence has chosen the "Builder" action, since the action strip was lying further up than those with the "Settle" and "Region scoring".
-He may advance His marker 1 space on the cactus track.
+They may advance their marker 1 space on the cactus track.
 You may, as usual, play 1 card, or discard it to get 2 coins.